Brookfield Early Childhood Education Schools

 Brookfield students who are interested in pursuing a degree in early childhood education have a number of options that are relatively close by.
 Read below about three schools' required courses and career options for graduates.
 Take a moment to review the table of facts and figures to get additional info on the colleges, and then check out a few other school options as well.

 - Waukesha County Technical College in Pewaukee offers an associate's degree in early childhood education.
-The campus is around nine miles from downtown Brookfield.
+The campus is around eight miles from downtown Brookfield.

 - Students can earn a bachelor's degree in the field at Milwaukee's Wisconsin Lutheran College, which is located about six miles from central Brookfield.